simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 **2. Visualisation**

-Plotting the time series data and inspecting it for signs of non-stationarity.
+Plotting the timeseries data and inspecting it for signs of non-stationarity.
 Key indicators include trends, seasonality and changing variance.

 Below is a plot comparing the original timeseries with the timeseries after applying boxcox transformation and seasonal differencing (with a seasonal period of 7).